-Catastrophic Haemorrhage - First stop any catastrophic external haemorrhage.
-If the child is bleeding profusely from the stump of a leg that has been traumatically amputated, it may be that by the time you progress through A and B that they may have lost their circulating volume and expired on you.
+Catastrophic external haemorrhage must be controlled.
+If someone is bleeding profusely from the stump of a leg that has been traumatically amputated, it may be that by the time you progress through A and B that they may have lost their circulating volume and expired on you.
 In these cases it is thought to be worth stopping this bleeding before assessing A. In a hospital environment, where you have multiple members of staff, it is likely that you will be able to assess A and deal with the catastrophic haemorrhage with simple direct pressure and elevation at the same time.

-Airway is also combined with c.
-This is because stabilisation or control of the cervical spine is important in the majority of trauma patients.
-Oversight of this can result in catastrophic damage, morbidity and mortality.
-It is a small c as protection or securing of the airway take precedence over the cervical spine.
-There is no point in having a well-protected cervical spine in a patient who dies of an obstructed airway!
-A trauma patient should be greeted with the "trauma handshake" until a C-spine injury is excluded.
-A can be rapidly assessed in a brief conversation with the patient.
-The AMPLE history should be obtained as early as possible in trauma assessment, in paediatrics this usually comes from the parents.
+Airway is also combined with a small c-spine control as stabilisation or control of the cervical spine is important in many trauma patients.
+Oversight can result in catastrophic damage, morbidity and mortality.
+It is however a small "c" as protection or securing of the airway takes precedence over the cervical spine.
+There is no point in having a well-protected cervical spine in a patient who dies of an obstructed airway.
+The trauma patient should always where possible have their c spine immobilised until an injury is excluded.

+The airway can be rapidly assessed in a brief conversation with the patient.
+Consider providing high flow oxygen to the patient using a reservoir or non-rebreather mask.
 Life threatening airway injury or compromise should be sought and treated if found.
-In trauma there may be direct trauma to the airway itself or to related structures, which may impinge on the airway.
+In trauma there may be a direct injury to the airway itself or to related structures, which may impinge on the airway.
 Bleeding is a common cause of airway compromise, especially in the supine trauma patient.
 Other foreign bodies may occlude the airway including, teeth, bones, vomit, food, drink or even shrapnel.

-The use of a good jaw thrust to open the airway and airway adjuncts (guedel airway, nasopharyngeal,
+The use of a good jaw thrust to open the airway and airway adjuncts (guedel airway, nasopharyngeal, LMA, ET tubes) can help to open an obstructed airway with minimal movement of the cervical spine.

-LMA, ET tubes) can help to open an obstructed airway with minimal movement of the cervical spine.
-Evidence of airway burn should be taken seriously and early intubation may be indicated, before swelling of the airway causes the patient's demise.
+Evidence of airway burns should be taken seriously and early intubation may be indicated, before swelling of the airway causes the patient's demise.
 These problems should be tackled as with any other patient but with the risk of spinal injury taken into consideration.

 It is important to remember that the neck forms part of the airway and should be thoroughly assessed.

-- ✓ Trachea central? - ✓ Wounds front and back - ✓ Emphysema sign of pneumothorax or penetrating injury - ✓ Laryngeal crepitus sign of laryngeal fracture - ✓ Veins are they distended as a sign of superior vena cava obstruction or are they under filled indicating hypovolaemia? - ✓ Every time (TWELVE).
+Trachea - central?; Wounds - front and back; Emphysema - sign of pneumothorax or penetrating injury; Laryngeal crepitus - sign of laryngeal fracture; Veins - are they distended as a sign of superior vena cava obstruction or are they under filled indicating hypovolaemia?
+Every time (TWELVE).